trustedanalytics-ng/platform-wiki/Platform-Administration/administration_inviteusers.md

 published: true
 ---

+>You must be a system admin to do this.

 The TAP user interface allows system admins to invite new users to the platform.

 ## Inviting a user to the platform